FintechLabZ/SHRK-RoadMap/White Paper.md

-APIs have replaced the whole paper process Digitalization & adoption of electronic payments
+APIs have replaced the whole paper process Digitalization & Adoption of Electronic payments

-All funds are on the blockchain itself.
+All funds are on the Blockchain itself.
-This means that we do not control them.
+This means that We Do Not Control Them.

 * We are committed to complete transparency *